Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • increase, decrease or surges in blood pressure;

-• tachycardia - heart palpitations;
+• tachycardia - rapid heartbeat;

 • the skin of the face and nails acquire a bluish tint - cynosis;